Quickstart

 - Install the submarine operator and dependencies by helm chart

-helm install submarine ./helm-charts/submarine -n submarine
+helm install submarine ./helm-charts/submarine --set seldon-core-operator.istio.gateway=submarine/seldon-gateway -n submarine

 - Create a Submarine custom resource and the operator will create the submarine server, database, etc. for us.

-kubectl apply -f submarine-cloud-v2/artifacts/examples/example-submarine.yaml -n submarine-user-test
+kubectl apply -f submarine-cloud-v3/config/samples/_v1_submarine.yaml -n submarine-user-test

-Ensure submarine is ready
+Ensure submarine is readyβ

 $ kubectl get pods -n submarine